Interim government of Ramón J. Velásquez: Enabling Act

-Velásquez requested Congress to grant him an Enabling Act, which was approved on August 23, 1993, allowing him to issue decree-laws to address the complex economic and political situation.
+Velásquez requested Congress to grant him an Enabling act, which was approved on August 23, 1993, allowing him to issue decree-laws to address the complex economic and political situation.

 Justice

+President Velásquez continued with the dismissals of those involved in the coup attempts against Carlos Andrés Pérez in 1992, dismissing Diosdado Cabello.
+On December 27, 1993, the Minister of the Secretariat, Ramón Espinoza, declared: "I can give you the assurance that Hugo Chávez, Arias Cárdenas, and other military and civilian defendants will be released before Rafael Caldera assumes the presidency."

 Pardon of Larry Tovar Acuña

 In October 1993, Velásquez's government was embroiled in the narco-pardon scandal, in which the interim president pardoned imprisoned drug trafficker Larry Tovar Acuña, a representative of the Medellín Cartel in Venezuela.

 Velásquez later testified before the court that he had signed the document without reading it and was exonerated in 1995 in connection with the matter.
 His private secretary, María Auxiliadora Jara de Tarazona, was found guilty.
 The court handling the case stated: "It has been demonstrated that Jara used cunning to exploit the president's good faith, who granted the pardon improperly substantiated, and the error and deceit exclude any corrupt pact."

 Jara was sentenced to three years in prison, and an extradition order was issued for Larry Tovar Acuña, who had fled to Colombia.